johanneslumpe/react-fela/README.md

 This is especially useful if you want to modify styles based on user input or user interaction.
 It adds the modified render function to the Component itself (`this.fela`).<br>
 You may also pass a mapper to alter the shape.
 It also accepts the Component's props as second parameter.

-> Note: It only works with stateful class Components as function Components do not have state at all.
+> It only works with stateful class Components as function Components do not have state at all.

 ```javascript
 const EnhancedApp = bindStateToFela()(App)